Motley Fool Investment Analyst

 Keith: The small class size.
 It meant that we got lots of individual attention.
 I remember the caring of the teachers and the encouragement to be who you are.

-Susan: Was high school difficult after our schools?
+Susan: Was high school difficult after Living Wisdom School?

-Susan: Did you notice any difference between yourself and other kids you met in high school and college that you attribute to your training at LWS?
+Susan: Did you notice any differences between yourself and the other kids you met in high school and college that you attribute to your training at LWS?

 Keith: Oh, yes.
-I feel that I’ve really found myself, mentally, spiritually, and career-wise.
-And I feel that I did it at a younger age then most people.
+I feel that I’ve really found myself, mentally, spiritually, and career-wise, and I feel that I did it at a younger age than most people.

-Q: What do you think were the advantages of going to Living Wisdom School?
+Q: What do you see as the advantages of Living Wisdom School?

-Gita: I learned the life skills and tools to succeed in both higher education and life.
+Gita: I learned life skills and tools to succeed both in higher education and life.
 The meditation and centering practices taught me to focus and be calm.
-The relationships with adults helped me transition very easily into the working world.
-And the values stick with me in all of my decisions.
+The relationships with adults helped me transition very easily into the working world, and the values stick with me in all my decisions.

 Q: Was high school difficult after attending LWS?

 Gita: No, it was very easy.
 I knew all I needed to know about how to get my work done and communicate with my teachers and classmates.
-Most of us who came from LWS ended up in the honors classes in high school.
+Most of us who came from LWS ended up in the honors classes in our high schools.

 Q: Did you notice any difference between yourself and the other kids you met in high school and college that you attribute to your education at LWS?

 Gita: Yes!
 Many of the kids couldn’t relate well to adults and lacked a sense of self.
-Each of my friends from Living Wisdom School shares two major things in common: a strong sense of self and an interest in giving back to the world.
+Each of my friends from Living Wisdom School shares two major things in common with the others: a strong sense of self and an interest in giving back to the world.

-Simon Hermann graduated Summa Cum Laude from University of California Chico with a double major in Business and Economics.
-He now works as a Bank Examiner for the FDIC.
-He often travels around Northern California as an examiner working with teams that analyze banks’ capital, assets, management, earnings, liquidity, and sensitivity to market risk (CAMELS).
-The job requires considerable flexibility, since he needs to constantly change roles and responsibilities from bank to bank either weekly or monthly, depending on assignments.
-Simon said his work involves “the review of banks’ sensitivity to market risk.
+Simon says his work involves “the review of banks’ sensitivity to market risk.
 This review includes reviewing the assumptions and outputs of statistical models and simulations.
 How non-maturity deposit accounts react to changing interest rates is a large part of most model assumptions and is often measured through some form of regression analysis.
 I also need to understand the economy that our banks operate in.”